 The next thing I did was be a lot tighter on process and give a stronger structure.
 I wrote out the sprint process as we currently had it understood.
 I actually insisted on tech tasks for a few sprints, and changed the board so that the tech tasks where more prominent.
 The board style was a massive fail with the team and was changed a sprint later, but the tech tasks did give us more detail and stopped us missing things.

 Lastly I tried to give a stronger direction of where we were trying to go.
 With a stronger team agreement on some of the testing and continuous integration strategies we were putting in place.

 What did the team do?
 Stepped Up

 The first few sprints were hard.
 I was deliberately being a lot stronger and more opinionated than normal, and I was giving the guys bad news more than previously.
-It felt a little counter-intuitive for a scrum master and I was questioning whether it was the right decision.
+It felt a little counter-intuitive and I was questioning whether it was the right decision.

 But each retrospective was filled with considered ideas of how to improve and a lot of discussion, and this was a good sign.
 After a few sprints we had cleared through the backlog of work and when we brought in new work the team had a lot stronger opinions on how that work should be shaped and completed.
 The discussion had more voices and there seemed to be a greater shared understanding of what we were trying to achieve and motivation to achieve it.